¡Hablamos Español!

 This stark reality is one that many motorcyclists in Provo have faced.
 Despite the thrill of the open road and the beauty of Utah’s landscapes, one negligent moment by another driver can lead to life-altering consequences.
 The aftermath can feel overwhelming, with insurance adjusters questioning your injuries and the other party disputing fault.

 Fortunately, there is a way to navigate these challenges.
-Working with a Provo motorcycle accident lawyer at Flickinger Boulton Robson Weeks can ease the burden, helping you pursue fair compensation and rebuild your life.
+Working with a motorcycle accident lawyer Provo at Flickinger Boulton Robson Weeks can ease the burden, helping you pursue fair compensation and rebuild your life.
 Our firm knows the ins and outs of Utah’s laws and strives to protect motorcyclists’ rights.

 Common Causes of Motorcycle Accidents in Provo

 • Left-Turn Collisions: One of the most frequent scenarios happens when a vehicle turns left across traffic at an intersection and fails to see an oncoming motorcycle.
 Motorcycles’ smaller profile makes them less noticeable, especially if the driver is distracted or in a rush.
 These accidents can be particularly dangerous because they often result in direct side impacts.
+Our motorcycle accident attorney Utah team investigates every detail.
+We pull traffic camera footage before it gets deleted.
+We interview witnesses while memories are fresh.
+We bring in accident reconstruction experts who prove what really happened.
+We’ve won dozens of intersection cases.
+Drivers who “didn’t see” motorcycles suddenly remember everything when faced with our evidence.

 • Road Hazards: Potholes, debris, slick conditions from snow or rain—any of these can create instability for a motorcycle rider.
 In Provo, where weather can shift quickly, failing to adjust to changing conditions can be hazardous.
 Additionally, construction zones or poorly maintained roads can escalate the risk of a crash.
+Our utah motorcycle accident lawyer team goes after everyone responsible.
+City governments.
+State highway departments.
+Construction companies.
+If their negligence caused your crash, they owe you compensation.
+We document road conditions.
+We review maintenance records.
+We prove government agencies knew about hazards and did nothing to fix them.

 • Speeding and Reckless Driving: Exceeding speed limits or weaving through traffic drastically reduces a driver’s reaction time and escalates the force of any collision.
 Motorcyclists, who lack the protective shell of a car, often sustain severe injuries when struck by high-speed vehicles.
 Speeding also narrows the margin for error in tight traffic conditions like those around the BYU campus or major roadways such as University Avenue.